keepwith/PLQComposite/README.md

 ## Introduction

-**Empirical risk minimization (ERM)** is a crucial framework that offers a general approach to handling a broad range of machine learning tasks.
+**Empirical risk minimization (ERM)[2]** is a crucial framework that offers a general approach to handling a broad range of machine learning tasks.

 Given a general regularized ERM problem based on a convex **piecewise linear-quadratic(PLQ) loss** with the form $(1)$ below.